Ventusltd/pv-arc-protection-circuit/Open-Hardware-Disclosure.md

 1. Purpose

-This open hardware design provides embedded protection against DC arc faults, insulation leakage, and cable or connector failures within photovoltaic (PV) modules.
-It enables sub-microsecond autonomous disconnection at module level, mitigating the risks of fire, electrocution, and backfeed faults.
-No microcontroller, PLC, or inverter coordination is required.
+This open hardware design provides embedded, MCU-free protection against DC arc faults, insulation leakage, and cable or connector failures within photovoltaic (PV) modules.
+It is intended to achieve nuclear-grade resilience through analog-only fault logic that functions even in high-radiation, EMI-heavy, or railway environments.
+Disconnection is gated by sunlight presence inferred from PV voltage and confirmed current flow, preventing false alarms without relying on optical sun sensors or digital logic.
+The system enables sub-microsecond autonomous disconnection at module level to mitigate fire, electrocution, and backfeed risks.

 ⸻